Skip to main content

 For example, selecting a grid cell size of 100 metres creates 1-hectare blocks, allowing you to visualise what percentage of each hectare is covered by your feature.

-1. Select a polygon layer
+1. Select a polygon layer or a single category within a classification

 3. Choose the extent of the heatmap.
 It will default to the extent of your input layer, but you can select another layer instead if you want your heatmap to cover a smaller or larger area.
+Optionally preview the grid size and extent.

 Did this answer your question?